Pont de Bir-Hakeim: History

-The bridge was built in replacement of the Passerelle de Passy (Footbridge of Passy) which dated from the Exposition Universelle of 1878.
+The bridge was built in replacement of the Passerelle de Passy (Passy Footbridge) which dated from the Exposition Universelle of 1878.

 A contest for the metallic structure of the new bridge was organized between 8 November 1902 and 14 January 1903.
 The Passerelle was moved downstream by 30 meters before the construction of the bridge started, in order to provide a crossing of the river during construction of the new bridge.
 The moving of the Passerelle took place on 20 and 21 August 1903; on 22, the Passerelle was tested for safety, and on 23 it was reopened to circulation.
 The Passerelle would only be demolished after completion of the bridge in 1905.
 Construction of the new bridge was made under the direction of Louis Biette, by Daydé & Pillé.